ceh58/aquaculture-suitability/README.md

 ## Skills
 This analysis harnesses the following valuable skills:

-- Creating functions for
+- Creating functions to generalize workflow
+- Using `for` loops to streamline analysis
 - Reclassifying rasters
-- Clipping raskers
+- Raster algebra
+- Calculating area by weighting cell size using `cellSize`
+- Finding area per EEZ group using `zonal()`

 ## Repository Structure
 ```